Alabama police officer killed, another wounded in shooting

 Carter began his law enforcement career in 2002 as a correctional officer with the Shelby County Sheriff’s Office and worked for two other police departments before transferring to the Birmingham department.
 He was promoted to sergeant in February 2018.

-News outlets said this is the first Birmingham officer killed in the line of duty in more than 14 years.
+News outlets said Carter is the first Birmingham officer killed in the line of duty in more than 14 years.

 Birmingham Mayor Randall Woodfin called for prayers on Twitter.